microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/rolemanagement.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a Microsoft 365 RBAC role management entity.
-Provides access to role definitions and role assignments surfaced from RBAC providers.
-Currently directory (Azure AD) and  deviceManagement (Intune) providers are supported.
+Represents a Microsoft 365 RBAC role management entity that provides access to role definitions and role assignments surfaced from RBAC providers.

+The following RBAC providers are currently supported:
+- cloud PC
+- device management (Intune)
+- directory (Azure AD)

 For more information, see:
 * [Administrator role permissions in Azure Active Directory](/azure/active-directory/users-groups-roles/directory-assign-admin-roles).